BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Path to the validation dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Indicate the path pointing the validation/evaluation dataset, that will be used by the *train and validation* functionality, as well as the *evaluation* functionality.
+Indicate the path pointing to the validation/evaluation dataset, that will be used by the *train and validation* functionality, as well as the *evaluation* functionality.